Keyvan-af/Crawl-website/README.md

 pip install fake_useragent
 ```
 ### Description
-- function for making request to each page of website and extract title, summery and url
+- function to request each page of the website and extract title, summary and URL
-- we want news text so we get urls and each url address us to page that we can extract news text.
+- we want the news text, so we get the URLs and each URL address takes us to a page from which we can extract the news text.
 ```python
 def get_url(sub_u):
     #request to pages, pull htmls and read with  BeautifulSoup